Tudor Walters Report

-The Tudor Walters Report on housing was produced by the Tudor Walters Committee of the United Kingdom Parliament in November 1918.
-Its recommendation set the standards for council house design and location for the next 90 years.
+The Tudor Walters Report on housing was produced by the Tudor Walters Committee of the United Kingdom Parliament in October 1918.
+Its recommendations set the standards for council house design and location for the next 90 years.

 The committee

-Tudor Walters was the chairman, Raymond Unwin architect to Letchworth Garden City and Hamstead Garden Suburb was a member.
+Tudor Walters was the chairman.
+Raymond Unwin, architect to Letchworth Garden City and Hamstead Garden Suburb, was a member.

 The background

-In 1912 Raymond Unwin published a pamphlet Nothing gained by Overcrowding, outlining the principles of the Garden City.
+In 1912 Raymond Unwin published a pamphlet, Nothing gained by Overcrowding, outlining the principles of the Garden City.

-The Local Government Board in 1912 had recommended that:
+The Local Government Board in 1912 recommended that: